anvan882/CSC-680-StudyBuddyApp/README.md

 - Sign in anonymously per device for personal goal tracking
 - Navigation across Home, Session, Goals, and Settings screens
 - To be easy, simple and quick to use

+**No Login Needed**
+No accounts, no passwords.
+This app just works and your device gets a unique ID, and everything you do is saved securely with Firebase, just for you.

 ### 🌟 Nice-to-Have Features (Future Enhancements)
 These are **not essential** to the MVP, but would greatly improve UX: